top of page

 • Unusual brain activity patterns

-Once the study is complete, Biolife Health Center will provide you with a sleep health plan with instructions for sleep hygiene and how to improve your sleep.
-After the sleep study has been conducted and reviewed, several conditions may be diagnosed, and various specific treatments may be recommended.
-There is a wide range of methods for treating sleep problems.
-Medications may be prescribed by your physician.
-Sometimes a sleep psychologist is called upon to recommend non-drug approaches that may include addressing patients’ pessimism about their sleep surroundings, correcting misconceptions about sleep, controlling stimulating factors that hinder sleep, and identifying positive behaviors that aid sleep.
-Improving your diet, your sleep environment, and your bedtime rituals, including the timing of physical exercise, alcohol intake, and other factors may all contribute to a better night’s sleep.
+Sometimes, a sleep psychologist is called upon to recommend non-drug approaches, including addressing patients’ pessimism about their sleep surroundings, correcting misconceptions about sleep, controlling stimulating factors that hinder sleep, and identifying positive behaviors that aid sleep.
+Improving your diet, sleep environment, and bedtime rituals, including the timing of physical exercise, alcohol intake, and other factors, may all contribute to a better night’s sleep.

 Who can benefit from a home sleep study?